Hikari03/Fithelper/README.md

 Script for school work management on FIT CTU.
 This is hobby project, so don't expect anything extra.

+**Disclaimer:** I take absolutely no resposibility for any loss of data.

 ## Usage

 ```